Prize Lectures

 The Prize Award Panel

 All Prize Lecture nominations are considered by a panel of members, chaired by the Society’s General Secretary.
-Each year, we ask for volunteers from the membership to participate in the Prize Award Panel, to consider a shortlist for the Prize Medal and a recommendation for all other Prize winners for Council to accept when they meet in September.
+Each year, we ask for volunteers from the membership to participate in the Prize Award Panel, to consider a shortlist for the Prize Medal, and a recommendation for all other Prize winners for the Advisory Council to consider and accept.
 Members of the Prize Award Panel serve a one-year term, during which time they are not eligible to nominate or be nominated.

 Prize Lecture rules

 The rules for all Prize Lectures are the same and are listed below.
-If you have any questions regarding the Prize nominations process, please contact [email protected].
+If you have any questions regarding the Prize nomination process, please contact prizes@microbiologysociety.org.

-5. Recipients of Prizes may not be nominated for the same Prize Lecture on a subsequent occasion, however unsuccessful nominees will automatically be considered for a further two years.
+- Recipients of Prizes may not be nominated for the same Prize Lecture on a subsequent occasion; however, unsuccessful nominees can automatically be considered for a further two years upon confirmation from the nominators.
+Nominators will be contacted by the office to update paperwork if required.
 If the period expires and the nomination remains unsuccessful, individuals may be nominated again after a one-year period.
-This is in place to protect the nominee as they may wish to withdraw from the process.
-This does not apply to the Fleming Prize, as nominations will be reconsidered for the entire duration of the candidate’s eligibility, after this period they would be ineligible.
+This is in place to protect the nominee, as they may wish to withdraw from the process.
+This does not apply to the Fleming Prize, as nominations will be reconsidered for the entire duration of the candidate’s eligibility, pending confirmation of the nominators; after this period they would be ineligible.

-6. Prize winners will be expected to present a lecture based on their work at the following Microbiology Society Annual Conference.
-Expenses of the Prize Lecturer will be paid by the Society.
+- Prize winners will be expected to present a lecture based on their work at the following Microbiology Society Annual Conference.
+The expenses of the Prize Lecturer will be paid by the Society.
 Prize winners should contact the Society at their earliest convenience should circumstances change, resulting in conference attendance no longer being possible.

-9. Unless otherwise stipulated by the criteria, there shall be no restriction by means of age, nationality, geography or gender of those eligible for Microbiology Society Prizes.
-As our data show that 45% of our members are women and 55% are men, we expect that where activities are drawing from our community, those involved will show fair gender representation.
-In order to inform you of the wider composition of the community, we have also provided data on the proportion of the membership which identifies as from a minority ethnic group, and those who disclose a known disability or impairment.
+- Unless otherwise stipulated by the criteria, there shall be no restriction by means of age, nationality, geography, or gender of those eligible for Microbiology Society Prizes.
+As our data show that 45% of our members are women and 55% are men, we expect that where activities are drawn from our community, those involved will show fair gender representation.
+In order to inform you of the wider composition of the community, we have also provided data on the proportion of the membership that identifies as from a minority ethnic group and those who disclose a known disability or impairment.